Gabriele Gast: Espionage

 Sources are silent over the extent of "Karliszek's" skills as a car mechanic.
 He was "tactful, charming, a good dancer, and jovial".
 He was a highly trained MfS agent: his task was to seduce women who might be persuaded to work for his employers.
-Karliszek's long-running relationship with Gabriele Gast would become – at least until 1990 – a textbook case of how these exercises could play out when everything went well, from the perspective of the spy masters.
+Karliszek's long-running relationship with Gabriele Gast would become – at least until 1990 – a textbook case of how these exercises could play out when everything went well, from the perspective of the spymasters.

 Encouraged by her supervisor, Mehnert, Gast decided it would be helpful to return to Karl-Marx-Stadt a few months later to broaden the range of her contacts with politically active women.
 She conducted more interviews, visited libraries, and undertook further research in the region.
 She also met up again with "Karliszek".
-Realising that they needed to spend more time together, he suggested that they meet in the future in East Berlin, which she could visit on the train from the west using a simple "day visa".
+Realising that they needed to spend more time together, he suggested that they meet in the future in East Berlin, which she could visit on the train from the West using a simple "day visa".
 That idea connected well with Gast's study plans, which included visits to archive repositories in West Berlin.
 However, she could not undertake unlimited ad hoc visits across to East Berlin simply on the pretext of undertaking research or visiting relatives.
 Schmidt's reaction was both sympathetic and practical: he had a friend who might be able to help.

 "Karl-Heinz Schmidt's" friend was introduced to her as "Gotthard Schiefer".
 In actuality, he was Gotthard Schramm, a department head with the Ministry for State Security in the Karl-Marx-Stadt region.
 The names by which they identified themselves to Gabriele Gast were false.
 In other respects, the two men were shockingly honest at a meeting held between the three of them at the "Hotel Unter den Linden" in East Berlin.
 "Karl-Heinz Schmidt" was not a car mechanic with abundant free time: they told her they both worked for the East German security services (Stasi) and that their bosses believed that Gabriele Gast had been sent by the West German intelligence services to report back on her friend, "Karl-Heinz Schmidt".
 The series of unexpected disclosures badly shook her, but she knew she loved "Schmidt".
 While she was taking it all in, "Schiefer" added that the Stasi suspicions might be tempered if she were able to display an "open-minded willingness to assist them" ("eine aufgeschlossene Bereitschaft zur Mithilfe gegenüber dem MfS").
-It did not seem so terrible: "help us out, and you can go on seeing each other".
-What was involved seemed to be not treachery but a little cooperation.
-She had no critical information to share.
-She was just a student.
-"Schiefer" just wanted a few names of students who might be helpful or snippets of casual gossip on the professors back at the university in Aachen.
-And did she know anyone serving in the West German army?
+It did not seem so terrible to her: "help us out, and you can go on seeing each other".
+What was involved seemed to be not treachery but a little cooperation, since as she was just a student she had no critical information to share.
+"Schiefer" asked for a few names of students who might be helpful or snippets of casual gossip on the professors back at the university in Aachen, and if she know anyone serving in the West German army.